South Yorkshire fire engine crews ‘could be reduced from five to four’

 The number of firefighters on-board fire engines serving South Yorkshire could be reduced from five to four in a cost-cutting measure.

-South Yorkshire ire and Rescue Authority is considering the move as the the service needs to find up to £4 million a year from its annual budget.
+South Yorkshire Fire and Rescue Authority is considering the move as the the service needs to find up to £4 million a year from its annual budget.

 READ MORE: Fernando Forestieri celebrates not guilty verdict at Meadowhall Nando’s with Sheffield Wednesday teammate